kby-ai/FaceLivenessDetection-iOS/README.md

 FaceSDK.setActivation("...")
 ```

-If activation is successful, the return value will be SDK_SUCCESS.
+If activation is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 - Step Two

-After activation, call the SDK's initialization function.
+After activation, call the `SDK`'s initialization function.
 ```swift
 FaceSDK.initSDK()
 ```
-If initialization is successful, the return value will be SDK_SUCCESS.
+If initialization is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 ### Face Detection and Liveness Detection

-The FaceSDK offers a single function for detecting face and liveness detection, which can be used as follows:
+The `FaceSDK` offers a single function for detecting face and liveness detection, which can be used as follows:
 ```swift
 let faceBoxes = FaceSDK.faceDetection(image)
 ```

 https://github.com/kby-ai/FaceLivenessDetection-iOS/blob/ff6722b7946797f0c9f2314f88eb43a96ac59f57/FaceLivenessDetection/CameraViewController.swift#L62-L78

-This function takes a single parameter, which is a UIImage object.
+This function takes a single parameter, which is a `UIImage` object.
-The return value of the function is a list of FaceBox objects.
+The return value of the function is a list of `FaceBox` objects.
-Each FaceBox object contains the detected face rectangle, liveness score, and facial angles such as yaw, roll, and pitch.
+Each `FaceBox` object contains the detected face rectangle, liveness score, and facial angles such as `yaw`, `roll`, and `pitch`.